teco-kit/fire-detector-tutorial/README.md

 Tools → Port → (Select XIAO USB port)
 ```

-# 4. Step 1 – Make LED Blink to show that alarm is active
+# 4. Make LED Blink to show that device is alive
 Before we build any real functionality, we first need a simple sign that the device is alive, like a heartbeat in a human.
 A blinking LED is our device saying:

 > I’m running, powered, and ready for instructions.

 It’s the very first diagnostic feature of almost every embedded system.
 If this step doesn’t work, nothing else will.
-It also gives immediate feedback to learners: “You uploaded code successfully — you’re in control.”

-Copy the following sketch into your Arduino IDE.
-Per default, a *.ino sketch will already be open.
+Then, copy the following sketch into your Arduino IDE.
+Per default, a *.ino sketch will already be open, which you can just use.

 ### Code